cstashko/STIFMaps/README.md

 # Quick Start Guide

 Once the STIFMaps package has been installed, run the 'STIFMaps.ipynb' using collagen and DAPI images.
-Example images are available via the [test_images directory](./test_images)
+Example images are available via the [test_cases](./test_cases) directory.

 (Optional) A mask image of zeros and ones may be used to indicate which regions of an image should be excluded from analysis
 (Optional) An additional staining image may be used to compute colocalization between the stain and collagen, DAPI, and predicted stiffness via STIFMaps